mgcaret/rom4x/rom5x/README.md

 I patch the JSR WAIT to be STA $C028, which switches to the other bank.
-The code in the other bank checks the accumulator and for two values calls either reset5x or boot5x, and for any other value executes the WAIT (assuming that we got there from BEEP1) and returns back to BEEP1.
+The code in the other bank checks the accumulator and for two values calls either reset5x or boot5x, for a third value ($40 loaded by BEEP1) does the classic Apple II "air raid" beep sound, and for any other value executes the WAIT (assuming that we got there from BEEP1) and returns back to BEEP1.

-Then, in only 6 bytes I can create two entry points that load the value into A that we need for the reset or boot routines, and then jump to the above patch.
+Then, in only 6 bytes I can create two entry points that load the right values into the A register that we need for the reset or boot routines, and then jump to the above patch.

 ## Options